Economistician/eb-docs/docs/papers.md

 # Papers and Technical Notes

-The Electric Barometer research artifacts (papers and technical notes) are published as versioned PDFs in the `eb-papers` repository.
+The Electric Barometer research artifacts are published as versioned PDFs in the `eb-papers` repository.
 This page provides direct access to the **most recent stable versions** of each artifact.